davidgussler/vhdl_lib/rv32_cpu/doc/README.md

 * Branch taken/not-taken and target address resolved in ID phase
 * JAL target address resolved in ID phase
 * JALR target address resolved in ID phase
+* WFI instr will be a simple nop and will not increment the instret counter

 ## Non-compliance